 Ensure that VLSSIR is considered when appropriate and prior to expending excess resources on unresolved inspection issues involving ambiguity in the design basis, licensing basis, or applicability of regulatory requirements or licensee self-imposed standards.
 This includes a weekly review with division management of unresolved inspection issues for consideration of the VLSSIR process once direct inspection has concluded.

-The cognizant management team should review the use of the VLSSIR process to identify areas where NRC regulations, policies, and inspection procedures can be enhanced.
+The cognizant program management team should review the use of the VLSSIR process to identify areas where NRC regulations, policies, and inspection procedures can be enhanced.

 0610G-06 REQUIREMENTS